 Spelunking Paradise

-The lava flows that created Craters of the Moon also created underground tubes, or caves, that are accessible with a free cave permit.
-Your permit will grant you access to Indian Tunnel, Dew Drop, Boy Scout, Beauty, and Buffalo caves (and yes, there are bats).
+The lava flows that created this wonderful landscape also created underground tubes, or caves, that are accessible with a free cave permit.
+Your permit will grant you access to Indian Tunnel, Dew Drop, Boy Scout, Beauty, and Buffalo caves (and yes, there are bats!)

 Explore By Foot

 Up for a hike?
-Whether you want to step out for an hour or take a full-fledged backpacking trip through the wilderness, Craters of the Moon has a path for you.
+Whether you want to step out for an hour or take a full-fledged backpacking trip through the wilderness, there is a path for you.
 Try the North Crater Flow, Spatter Cones, and Devil’s Orchard trails for one-hour hikes, or hike from Big Craters to the Spatter Cones parking lot for an extended hike.
 In a half day you can complete the Broken Top Loop or Tree Molds Trails.
 For longer excursions in the wilderness, don’t forget to pick up your backcountry permit — you can get one in the Visitor Center.

 Take the Loop